BielRoig/hfeb-guide/content/docs/puzzles/_index.md

 *What's the play?*

 {{< spoiler label="Show solution #1" >}}
-1. Shifter to Tog.
+1. <i class="ms ms-g ms-cost"></i> Discard Shifter with Survival to get Psychatog.
-2. Unearth.
-3. Pitch Tog for Devourer.
-4. Exile the bottom two for the pump.
-Discard Scrounger for pump.
+2. <i class="ms ms-b ms-cost"></i> Cast Unearth targeting Shapeshifter.
+3. Palinchron untap goes on the stack.
+4. <i class="ms ms-g ms-cost"></i> Discard Psychatog with Survival to get Devourer.
+5. Activate Shifter/Tog to exile 2 cards for a +1/+1 pump.
+6. Activate Shifter/Tog to discard Scrounger for a +1/+1 pump.
-5. Opponent had no window to ping with our shields down — we are Scrounger until resolving pumps.
+7. Opponent have no window to ping with our shields down: Shifter is Scrounger until resolving pumps.
-6. Once we untap, combo.
+8. Once we untap, combo.
 {{< /spoiler >}}

 {{< spoiler label="Show solution #2" >}}
-1. Cast Shifter for the untap.
+1. <i class="ms ms-1 ms-cost"></i><i class="ms ms-u ms-cost"></i><i class="ms ms-u ms-cost"></i> Cast Shifter for the untap.
-2. Then Scrounger → Devourer.
+2. <i class="ms ms-g ms-cost"></i> Discard Scrounger with Survival to get Devourer.
 3. Now you can win immediately if they haven't pinged.
 4. Or pass to their upkeep if they pinged at any point.
 {{< /spoiler >}}